The Next Chapter: A Study of Large Language Models in Storytelling: Automatic Evaluation

 \subsection{Results}

 \autoref{table:re} and \autoref{table:ure} present the reference-based and reference-free evaluation results, respectively.
 At a glance, these metrics do not appear to agree with each other even though some of them are designed to evaluate the same aspect (e.g.,\ the best model in terms of fluency/coherence or diversity is different depending on the metric).
-Overall, GPT3 seems to have weaker performance than most of other models in terms of lexical based quality (CBL and MSJ) and diversity (BBL, SBL, D-3 and LR-n) metrics.
+Overall, GPT-3 seems to have weaker performance than most of other models in terms of quality (CBL and MSJ) and diversity (BBL, SBL, D-3 and LR-n) metrics.

 However, when we look at recent model-based metrics (BERTScore, BLEURT and BARTScore), GPT-3 appears to be a much better model (a finding we will return to when we look at human evaluation results).
 Interestingly, we notice that human written stories have very poor performance in terms of BARTScore (BAS).
-We suspect that BARTScore is likely to favour machine-generated stories as the metric measures quality based on the probability of a word sequence and machine-generated stories are generated to maximise this, where else human stories are written in a very different manner (e.g.,\ with surprising or creative words \citep{DBLP:conf/iclr/HoltzmanBDFC20}) and thus leads to a low BARTScore.
-In terms of story length, all models can generate the right length; the one exception here is GPT3 in CNN, which appears to be unable to generate stories longer than 150 words on average (human-written stories have on average 500 words).
-Overall, if we take into consideration all the automatic metrics, there is no one model that particular stands out in terms of story generation.
+We suspect BARTScore may exhibit a bias towards machine-generated stories, as the metric primarily evaluates quality based on the generative likelihood of a sequence.
+Machine-generated stories are specifically designed to maximize this likelihood, while human-authored stories often incorporate distinct elements, such as surprising or creative word choices \citep{DBLP:conf/iclr/HoltzmanBDFC20}.
+In general, all models are capable of generating stories of the appropriate length, except for GPT-3 in the CNN dataset.
+GPT-3 in the CNN dataset exhibits difficulty in generating stories longer than 150 words, whereas human-written stories typically consist of around 500 words on average.
+Considering the overall assessment using various automatic metrics, there is no single winner that consistently outperforms other models.